Storylines library

 - ACTIVE

 Default state.
-Both supporting and counter-evidence accumulate; the thesis is reviewed at every weekly publication.
+Both supporting and counter-evidence accumulate; the storyline is reviewed at every weekly publication.

 - VALIDATED

-Supporting evidence accrues for four or more consecutive weeks with no decisive counter-evidence, and the thesis is now widely accepted in its field.
+Supporting evidence accrues for four or more consecutive weeks with no decisive counter-evidence, and the storyline is now widely accepted in its field.

 - FALSIFIED